mojoaxel/awesome-regression-testing/README.md

 - [Visual Regression Testing with Puppeteer & Jest](https://www.viswiz.io/help/tutorials/puppeteer) - Tutorial to setup visual testing with Puppeteer, Jest and VisWiz.io.

 ## Slideshows, talks and videos
-- [CSS Regression Testing with Wraith](https://youtu.be/gE_19L0l2q0) - Screencast: Basic introduction to wraith, a screenshot comarison tool.
+- [CSS Regression Testing with Wraith](https://youtu.be/gE_19L0l2q0) - Screencast: Basic introduction to wraith, a screenshot comparison tool.
 - [Visual Regression Testing with Shoov](https://youtu.be/CBBiJ6YlXLc) - How to setup shoov and get your first test written.
 - [Visual Regression Testing with PhantomCSS](https://youtu.be/Vp8vnXMjIfw) - Talk by Jon Bellah on how to use PhantomCSS during wordpress development.
 - [Visual Regression Testing: Sanity Checks With BackstopJS](https://youtu.be/l8lGj8Zh0k4) - Screencast with code demo and best practices.